An amazing, healthy pregnancy means a good birth and a healthy baby - and that's a beautiful thing.

 In fact, taking care of yourself and enjoying your pregnancy is one of the best ways you can show love to your baby in a real, incredibly important way.

 And if you've got older kids or a spouse, taking care of you is an incredible act of love for them, too 🙂

 It's awesome that you're taking the time nourish your body and your baby, and to learn about the steps you can take to having a healthy pregnancy - from eating, to exercise, to stress relief and self-care (and everything in between).

-Today I want to give you a (pretty big) peak into exactly how I set myself up for a healthy baby and a great birth throughout my pregnancy.
+This post is giving you a (pretty big) peak into exactly how I set myself up for a healthy baby and a great birth throughout my pregnancies.